vuejs/vuex/docs/api/README.md

 - type: `Boolean`

-  Passing false tells the Vuex store to not subscribe to devtools plugin.
-By default uses the Vue instances devtools setting.
+  Turn the devtools on or off for a particular vuex instance.
+For instance passing false tells the Vuex store to not subscribe to devtools plugin.
 Useful for if you have multiple stores on a single page.

   ``` js
   {